blackdreamer15/Frontend-Mentor-Challenges/1- QR Code Component/README.md

 ![Desktop Preview](./preview/Screenshot%20(856).png)

 ### Links

 - Solution URL: [Click here to check out the solution on Frontend Mentor](https://www.frontendmentor.io/solutions/qr-code-component-project-rJ9h8KLm9)
 - Live Site URL: [Click here to preview the site](https://qr-code-component-page.netlify.app/)

-## My process
+## My Process

 For this challenge, I started by creating a semantic markup of my code and added some content.
 I moved on to the CSS by declaring some custom properties.
 I worked with flexbox and manipulated the box model to make the QR Code Component responsive and static on all devices.
-I then styled it by adding some colours and a convenient font.
+I then styled it by adding some colors and a convenient font.
 Finally, I touched on the border-radii.

 ### Built with